andrewt3000/web_development/start.md

 ``` zsh
 npm uninstall jade
 ```
-remove the views and public folders because we are building a rest api, not serving web pages.
+remove the views and public folders and custom 404 page because we are building a rest api, not serving web pages.
 remove these lines from app.js.
 ```javascript
 // view engine setup